HOUSING: On and Off Campus

 DRIVING TO CHARLESTON: Parking

 If you plan on driving to Charleston, long-term parking on or near campus is plentiful.
 We recommend either the Wentworth Garage (at 12 St Phillips Street) or the St. Phillips St. Parking Garage.
 Please note that there is no long-term street parking.
 Charleston is a walkable city, and it is unlikely you will need your car to get around unless you plan on leaving the peninsula.
 For the bicycle enthusiast, Holy Spokes, Charleston’s bike share system, has numerous locations across the peninsula, including several on and near the campus.
-For long-term bike rentals we recommend Affordabike.
-The Charleston Metro area is served by the CARTA Transit System.
+For long-term bike rentals we recommend Affordabike or the Bicycle Shoppe The Charleston Metro area is served by the CARTA Transit System.
 The DASH route is an especially easy way to get around downtown Charleston.

 Dining in Charleston can be an unforgettable experience, but it can also put a dent in your budget.
 The city boasts literally hundreds of restaurants from which to choose, many of them award-winning (read more).
 For those who wish to sample à la carte dining, remember that Charleston is rife with highly trained, world-class chefs who seek to show off their skills in all areas of cuisine.
 Check the following dining guides: Charleston Bon Appétit, Charleston Dining Guides, and Fodor’s Charleston Restaurants.